manan-luthra/manan-luthra.github.io/tess.md

 <img src="https://user-images.githubusercontent.com/105019328/172068999-20191fbc-d576-4390-a446-cc4bf5ad01dd.png" height= "600" width= "500" >

-The dimensions of the laser cut leg: 80.6mm x 22.5mm, thickness 3mm. <br>
+The dimensions of the laser cut leg: 80.6mm x 22.5mm, thickness 3mm. <br> <br>
 On adding weight to the top base plate, we were able to deduce the maximum weight beyond which the leg buckles.
 The maximum buckling weight came out to be 423.1g <br>
 <img src="https://user-images.githubusercontent.com/105019328/172069011-359581a0-1135-4ff2-9508-d68385d6556d.png" height= "375" width= "500" >

-2. Mass and Inertia Properties
+- Mass and Inertia Properties

 This was a collaborative effort amongst the team members.
 We took the computed mass and inertia values, and modified our dynamics code to reach optimization.
 We considered experimenting on a single leg rather than the complete system and modified the values to obtain the results.

-3. Setup and Analysis of Damping setup using Tracker Physics software
+- Setup and Analysis of Damping setup using Tracker Physics software

 Tracker is a software application used in physics education to visualize and analyze motion.
 It is designed to help understand and explore the concepts of motion, velocity, and acceleration.
 It allows users to track the motion of an object and to perform measurements such as position, velocity, and acceleration.
 This software can be used to analyze real-world data or to create simulations of physical systems.
 <img src="https://user-images.githubusercontent.com/105019328/172069039-26800a2f-a5cc-449a-a6b9-72821ebd7854.png" height= "375" width= "500" >